 SKAGIT RIVER BALD EAGLE RAFTING

 NOTICE!
-Our rafts are not heated and it is very cold out there right now.
+Our rafts are not heated and it is very cold out there.
 Our mission as a company is to put people first, and in the spirit of that mission we as a company have decided to recommend Skagit River Guide Service for all Eagle Watching trips at this time.
 We have worked along side their staff for years and without hesitation recommend them for winter Bald Eagle floats due to their great equipment, well experienced, professional guides, and commitments to similar goals to our own company.
 Please reach out to Skagit River Guide Service and book a trip by calling 1-888-675-2448 or at skagiteagles.com

 Beautiful!... and cold.
 There is nothing like spending a morning or afternoon with our professional guide staff while taking pictures and viewing the majesty of the North American Bald Eagle as you meander down the Skagit River.
 Before you experience the Skagit River bald eagle viewing trip, make sure you bring your hot cocoa and a loved one, family member, or close friend, as you will have plenty of amazing sites to take in and stories to tell.

 Bald Eagles migrate to the Skagit River in November and arrive in large numbers at peak season (upwards of 100 birds seen per trip) during the months of December and January.
 Our Eagle Watching trips are conducted with the same focus on safety and prevention as all of our other whitewater and multi-day rafting trips, and are conducted with permission from the Skagit County Parks Association, and the United States Forest Service.
 When you decide to spend some time with your family over the holidays, or just want to get out and enjoy nature at a time when she really has a lot to offer, consider joining us for a magnificent time on the Skagit River bald eagle viewing trip, and watch the Eagles fly all around you.

 These trips fill up fast so make sure to get your reservation in early.